-This document may only be used for the purpose for which it was commissioned and in accordance with the contract between Eco Logical Australia Pty Ltd and OEH.
-The scope of services was defined in consultation with OEH, by time and budgetary constraints imposed by the client, and the availability of reports and other data on the subject area.
+This document may only be used for the purpose for which it was commissioned and in accordance with the contract between Eco Logical Australia Pty Ltd and Department of Planning, Industry and Environment.
+The scope of services was defined in consultation with Department of Planning, Industry and Environment.
+The scope of services was defined in consultation with Department of Planning, Industry and Environment, by time and budgetary constraints imposed by the client, and the availability of reports and other data on the subject area.
 Changes to available information, legislation and schedules are made on an ongoing basis and readers should obtain up to date information.
 Eco Logical Australia Pty Ltd accepts no liability or responsibility whatsoever for or in respect of any use of or reliance upon this report and its supporting material by any third party.
 Information provided is not intended to be a substitute for site specific assessment or legal advice in relation to any matter.
 Unauthorised use of this report in any form is prohibited.